ktaylor63/southeast/site/content/law-enforcement.md

 For a complete list of the laws protecting our nation’s wildlife, visit our [national law enforcement site](http://www.fws.gov/le/laws-regulations.html).

-## What is Wildlife Crime?
+## What is wildlife crime?

 Wildlife crime includes:

 - Smuggling, or trafficking, the poaching or other taking of protected or managed species and the illegal trade in wildlife and their related parts and products;
 - Unlawful commercial exploitation;
 - Habitat destruction;
 - Poisoning incidents.

-## How to Report Wildlife Crime
+## How to report wildlife crime

 Help protect the wildlife and natural resources of America.
 Report wildlife crime 24 hours a day to